bitcoin-dot-org/Bitcoin.org/_includes/guide_block_chain.md

 Since multiple blocks can have the same height during a block chain fork, block height should not be used as a globally unique identifier.
-Instead, blocks are usually referenced by the SHA256(SHA256()) hash of their header.
+Instead, blocks are usually referenced by the hash of their header (often with the byte order reversed, and in hexadecimal).

 {% endautocrossref %}